 Alcohol To Go

-Changes to some laws because of the pandemic make it possible for restaurants to sell alcohol to go.
+Changes to some laws because of the pandemic made it possible for restaurants to sell alcohol to go.
 This can increase the profits of businesses if the transactions are handled properly.
 Some choose to use food delivery apps to handle this so that they can ensure the customer isn't going to drink the alcohol on the way home.

 Even restaurants that don't offer delivery services can utilize online ordering to help get orders in.
 This reduces the contact between employees and customers since the payments and ordering are done online.
 If you want to increase the customer base even more, offer curbside pickup so that customers don't even have to leave their vehicles in order to get their food.